Learning to Think Fast and Slow for Visual Language Models: Experiments

 \subsection{Experimental Setup}

-\paragraph{Training data.} We combine multiple public datasets covering general visual understanding~\cite{schwenk2022okvqa, lu2022learn, singh2019towards}, spatial reasoning~\cite{lindstrom2022clevr}, chart and document understanding~\cite{kembhavi2016diagram, masry2022chartqa, lu2022dynamic, lu2021iconqa, mathew2021docvqa}, and mathematical reasoning \cite{meng2025mm, wang2025think}.
-After applying the thinking mode labeling process, we end up with a dataset containing 37,506 visual question-answer pairs, among which 18,778 are slow-thinking samples and 18,728 are fast-thinking samples.
+\paragraph{Training data.} We combine multiple public datasets covering general visual understanding~\cite{schwenk2022okvqa, lu2022learn, singh2019towards}, spatial reasoning~\cite{lindstrom2022clevr}, chart and document understanding~\cite{kembhavi2016diagram, masry2022chartqa, lu2022dynamic, lu2021iconqa, mathew2021docvqa}, and mathematical reasoning \cite{meng2025mm, wang2025vl}.
+After applying the dual-mode anchoring process, we end up with a dataset containing 37,506 visual question-answer pairs, among which 18,778 are slow-thinking samples and 18,728 are fast-thinking samples.
 The detailed composition of the training dataset is provided in the supplementary.

 \paragraph{Benchmarks.} We evaluate our approach on a wide range of multimodal benchmarks.
 For mathematical reasoning, we choose MathVista \cite{lu2023mathvista} (Testmini) and MathVision \cite{wang2024measuring} (Test).
 For general visual understanding, we evaluate on MMStar \cite{chen2024we} and MMbench (EN) \cite{liu2024mmbench}.
 For scientific QA, we use ScienceQA \cite{lu2022learn} and AI2D \cite{kembhavi2016diagram}.